BasioMeusPuga/Lector/README.md

 4. Try to resist the urge to include profanity.
 5. Save the file as `Lector_<language>` and send it to me, preferably as a pull request.

-Oh, please keep the translations short.
+Please keep the translations short.
 There's only so much space for UI elements.

 ## Screenshots